Les Thugs: Early days and first issue

 The founding members of Les Thugs were two brothers, Eric and Christophe Sourice, from Angers, France.
 The Sourice brothers were teenagers in 1977 and were influenced by the English punk wave that was sweeping through France.
 Without knowing how to play any instruments, the band used the DIY ethic.
 Their first band was founded in 1979, a group called IVG.
 They then played in the groups Dazibao and Stress with Gérald Chabaud, Thierry Méanard and a fifth member (Philippe Brix) as singer.

 In April 1983, following the departure of the lead singer, they officially became Les Thugs.
 The band's name refers to the historical brotherhood of the Thuggee, followers of the goddess Kali, and not directly to the English loan word thug.
 Eric became the lead singer and the band quickly created its own repertoire, performing its first concerts in bars in Angers and surrounding towns.
-In July 1984, during a concert in Juvisy, near Paris, Les Thugs met the very young independent label Gougnaf Mouvement with whom they decided to release a 45rpm single.
+In July 1984, during a concert in Juvisy, near Paris, Les Thugs met the very young independent label Gougnaf Mouvement with whom they decided to release a 45 rpm single.
 Frenetic Dancing, the group's first record, was released in January 1985 by Gougnaf Mouvement.
 This single includes two tracks Night Dance and Femme Fatale.
 Both were recorded in a basement in Juvisy with an 8 track tape recorder.
 The success of the record was well beyond the expectations of the group: the single, although limited, was internationally distributed and sold more than 3,000 copies.
 Response to the record in specialized fanzines was good; the group got reviews in maximumrocknroll in the United States and in Sounds in England.
 One hundred copies were sold in Vinyl Solution, a shop and a label in London run by two French expatriates in England.
 Greg Shaw, a protagonist in the Californian underground scene, put the track Femme Fatale on the Bomp!
 Records compilation Battle of Garage.